natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E%20(China).md

 '''Cons:'''

-* No ballistic computer of any form
+* Only gun ballistic computer is available, not for rockets/bombs
-* Low top speed at its rank
+* Low top speed at its rank and lacks the thrust to escape from danger
 * The only A2A option is the pair of guns and two AIM-9Ps at most
 * Small countermeasures capacity, less than the F-5A